effelam/pokedex-lamonaca/README.md

 ### PokemonInfoFactory
-PokeApi https://pokeapi.co/api/v2/pokemon-species/{pokemon-id} returns a list of flavor_text_entries for each game where Pokemon is present and for each supported language.
-There were no specifications about which entry to get, so for simplicity I return the first english one.
+PokeApi https://pokeapi.co/api/v2/pokemon-species/{pokemon-id} returns a list of flavor_text_entries for each game where that Pokemon is present and for each supported language.
+There were no specifications about which entry to return, so for simplicity
+I return the first english one.
 Getting one from a specific game is trivial if needed.